US President Praises Qatar's Efforts To End War In Gaza

 He pointed out that the new administration in the Gaza Strip would begin its work very quickly.
 He also expressed his desire to visit the Strip.

 The US President will co-chair the Sharm El Sheikh Peace Summit in Egypt.
-The summit aims to end the war in the Gaza Strip and advance efforts to achieve peace and stability in the Middle East.
+The summit aims to end the war in the Gaza Strip and advance efforts to achieve peace and stability in the Middle East.war ceasefire guarantees agreement

 Legal Disclaimer: